VlachoMarko/RCM-Emulator-bachelor-project-2024/README.md

 # RCM-Emulator

-This repository contains the main functions used to build the Emul-UNet used in Doury et al,2022 and 2024 (in review).
+This repository contains the main functions used to build the Emul-UNet used in Doury et al,2022 and 2024.

 It is organised as follow :